Extracting the gamma-ray source-count distribution below the Fermi-LAT detection limit with deep learning: Conclusions

 \acknowledgments We thank B. Zaldivar for valuable discussions on aspects related to convolutional neural network applications and Bayesian error estimation.
 We thank M. Negro for valuable insight on \fermi data analysis and data reduction and for the numerical tool Xgam\footnote{\verb|https://github.com/nmik/Xgam|}.
+We thank G. Zaharijas for serving as LAT internal referee and providing useful comments on the manuscript.
 We acknowledge support from: {\sl Departments of Excellence} grant awarded by the Italian Ministry of Education, University and Research (MIUR); Research grant {\sl The Dark Universe: A Synergic Multimessenger Approach}, Grant No. 2017X7X85K funded by the Italian Ministry of Education, University and Research (MIUR); {\sl Research grant The Anisotropic Dark Universe}, Grant No. CSTO161409, funded by Compagnia di Sanpaolo and University of Torino; Research grant {\sl TAsP (Theoretical Astroparticle Physics)} funded by Istituto Nazionale di Fisica Nucleare (INFN).
 This research was supported with Cloud TPUs from Google's TPU Research Cloud (TRC).

 The \textit{Fermi} LAT Collaboration acknowledges generous ongoing support from a number of agencies and institutes that have supported both the development and the operation of the LAT as well as scientific data analysis.
 These include the National Aeronautics and Space Administration and the Department of Energy in the United States, the Commissariat \`a l'Energie Atomique and the Centre National de la Recherche Scientifique / Institut National de Physique Nucl\'eaire et de Physique des Particules in France, the Agenzia Spaziale Italiana and the Istituto Nazionale di Fisica Nucleare in Italy, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), High Energy Accelerator Research Organization (KEK) and Japan Aerospace Exploration Agency (JAXA) in Japan, and the K.~A.~Wallenberg Foundation, the Swedish Research Council and the Swedish National Space Board in Sweden.